 - A forest fire that was intentionally started with no assumed risk of injury, but a camper in the forest was injured after being overcome by smoke inhalation.

 If you have injured someone after starting a fire for any of the above reasons, you could be charged under statute Florida Statute 806.031.
 To find out if your actions could be considered arson, call us today for a free consultation.
+Additionally, the injured parties may pursue an injury claim to seek compensation for their damages.

 Degrees of Arson According to Florida Law